-To answer this question, we need to compare the MySQIF[TM] approach to the current gold standard named Advanced Encryption Standard (AES).
+To answer this question, we need to compare the MySQIFTM approach to the current "gold standard" named Advanced Encryption Standard (AES).
 AES is a specification for the encryption of electronic data established by the U.S. National Institute of Standards and Technology (NIST) in 2001.
 AES has been adopted by the U.S. government.
 It supersedes the Data Encryption Standard (DES), which was published in 1977.
-Since most information technology vendors do business with the U.S. government, they are forced by default to use AES.
+Since most information technology vendors do business with the U.S. government, they are forced by default to use AES in order to get contracts.